dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 ## 3. Append the permissions
 As first children of `<knora>`, some standard permissions are added.
-At the end, please carefully check the permissions of the finished XML file if they meet your requirements, and adapt them if necessary.
+At the end, please carefully check the permissions of the finished XML file to ensure that they meet your requirements, and adapt them if necessary.

 The standard permission of a resource is `res-default`, and of a property `prop-default`.
 If you don't specify it otherwise, all resources and properties get these permissions.